Mikerock123/Beat_the_dealer-series/README.md

 In this series, I will include 2 versions, 1 is for higher chances of fetching higher value cards close or equal to 21 for players against dealer; 2 is for higher chance the dealer will bust against players.

+This also for anyone who has a long and heavy day, if you would like some outrageous fun against computers, then this is it!
+It won't cost you more than 1 minute to recharge yourself, super fast, easy and fun!